Here are the supplements and vitamins that are proven to work.

 It’s not called a ‘bad hair day’ for nothing.
 How our hair looks and feels can determine whether we have a stellar day, or a terrible one.
-It can also be a sign that we are deficient in a fundamental nutrient or that something else is going on with our health.
-If you find yourself having more bad hair days than good ones, then making just a few small tweaks to your diet and incorporating the right supplements into your routine could pave the way for stronger, healthier hair.
+It can also be a sign that we are deficient in a fundamental nutrient, or that something else is going on with our health.
+If you find yourself having more bad hair days than good ones, then making just a few small tweaks to your diet - and incorporating the right Supplement into your routine - could pave the way for stronger, healthier hair.

 Lotions, potions and creams may mask the appearance of damaged hair, but if you want naturally long, strong and healthy hair then you should consider supplementing.
 You need to divert your attention to your intake of essential vitamins, minerals and amino acids, and will need to start taking hair supplements such as those outlined below.

 Keratin is the amino acid responsible for hair growth, structure and quality.
 To encourage the growth of thick, glossy hair, we need to be upping our intake of keratin-boosting and beauty-enhancing nutricosmetics.
-Cynatine® is a cutting edge nutricosmetic and is the world’s first solubilised keratin, meaning that it is much more readily absorbed by the body than other forms of the protein.
+Cynatine® is a cutting edge nutricosmetic and the world’s first solubilised keratin, meaning that it is much more readily absorbed by the body than other forms of the protein.
 Its potent bioavailability makes Cynatine® a really exciting ingredient for those who want to protect, repair and increase the health of their hair.

-Cynatine® has been formulated in LYMA with hair health and the prevention of brittle locks in mind, and LYMA uses the latest technology to deliver a stable and clinically proven form of natural keratin peptides directly to the relevant cells.
+The Cynatine® vitamin has been formulated in LYMA with hair health - and the prevention of brittle locks - in mind.
+LYMA uses the latest technology to deliver a stable and clinically proven form of natural keratin peptides directly to the relevant cells.

 In a randomised, double blind, placebo controlled clinical trial to investigate the effect of Cynatine® HNS as formulated on hair, 65% of people who tried supplementing with LYMA reported glossier hair, more desirable hair structure, and improved hair growth.